Littorella americana: Description

 Littorella americana Is a monoecious (having separate male and female flowers on the same plant) perennial growing from thin annual stolons and rhizomes.
 The leaves are stiff with an arching habit, they are rounded in cross section.
 The flowers are wind pollinated (anemophilous).
 Plants have a single, staminate flower, produced on top of a bare pedicel (stems that hold flowers) up to 4.0 cm (1.6 in.) long.
 The staminate flower has four sepals and four anthers which have long thin filaments.
 The sessile, pistillate flowers are produced around the base of the plant, they have long stigmatic styles.
 Flowering occurs when the plants are exposed by low water levels.The unilocular ovaries produce small nuts, but clonal plants rarely produce fruits, apparently being self incompatible.

 Habitat

 Littorella americana grows in shallow water along the margins of oligotrophic lakes with sandy or gravelly bottoms.
 It can form dense mats by way of spreading rhizomes.
-Water depths of 20 to 60cm are preferred but it is also found above the water line on sandy beaches.
+Water depths of are preferred but it is also found above the water line on sandy beaches.
 It is found growing in clear and dark watered lakes and in permanent ponds.